haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 And a similar list containing the atom numbers (serials) of BP's residues.

-So, if you look at how we defined the residues of our binding sites, you will notice we selected all the residues with at least one atom within 3.5 A from the experimental ligand in the holo structure.
+So, if you look at how we defined the residues of our binding sites, you will notice we selected all the residues with at least one atom within 3.5 &Aring; from the experimental ligand in the holo structure.
 However, for cases in which no holo structure with the co-crystallized ligand is available, of course a similar procedure will not be feasible.
 A possible solution could be the usage of binding-site dection softwares among the plaetora available (such as [COACH](https://zhanglab.ccmb.med.umich.edu/COACH/), [RaptorX binding](http://raptorx.uchicago.edu/BindingSite/), [ConSurf](http://consurf.tau.ac.il/2016/)).

 In particular, in [[9](#ref09)] we show how the BP selection according to the COACH software is virtually identical to the one obtained by using the holo structure.